jjdabr/forecastNet/README.md

 ## Usage Notes

-- A PyTorch implementation and a TensorFlow implementation are provided.
-The PyTorch implementation is recommended as it is is more complete and more generic.
+- A PyTorch implementation and a TensorFlow implementation are provided. **The PyTorch implementation is recommended as it is is more complete and more generic**.
 - Both implementations provide a demonstration using a synthetic dataset.
 The PyTorch implementation will be easiest to adapt to your own dataset.
 - The TensorFlow implementation is written for univariate time-series.
 The PyTorch implementation accepts multivariate